hemidactylus/ubq2/README.md

     * How to iterate bindings to keyup with a loop in counter editor
     * put number on bar (in the timeplot) only if bar has enough width

+- A multi-field primary key e.g. for the 'stat_userusagedays' table.

 *******

 - Logging system, tracking system, their plot with D3 and a smart way of archiving historical data